srijan-paul/srijan-paul.github.io/injuly.in/src/blog/announcing-jam.md

 [unicode-id](https://codeberg.org/injuly/unicode-id) library to
 efficiently parse identifiers.
 Since that commit, I've been frequently contributing to Kiesel.
-I've have also started to see if I can to contribute to [Rolldown](https://rolldown.rs) and learn more about implementing a bundler in the process.
+I have also started to see if I can to contribute to [Rolldown](https://rolldown.rs) and learn more about implementing a bundler in the process.

 However, some ideas behind Jam—like the optimizing compiler and taint analyzer— truly warrant an implementation built from the ground up.
-I want to do this way I believe is right, even if it takes longer.
+I want to do this the way I believe is right, even if it takes longer.
 After all, [Rome](https://github.com/rome/tools) wasn't built in a day[^5].

 ## Backmatter